DawidKNS/TCGiganciP/README.md

 - in visual studio code open terminal and go to folder "TCGiganciP"
 - run command: "npm install"
 - run command: "npx playwright install"
-- run all tests: "npx playwright test"
+- run all tests: "npx playwright test" - when the tests are finished, it will run ise report automatically